yash2010/movie_recommendation_system/README.md

 | "film that makes you think" | No matches (too vague) | Philosophical dramas, thought-provoking sci-fi |
 | "something like Inception" | No matches | Mind-bending sci-fi, non-linear narratives |

-The system encodes both movies and queries as 384-dimensional vectors using `all-MiniLM-L6-v2`.
+The system encodes both movies and queries as a dimensional vectors using `all-MiniLM-L6-v2`.
 Cosine similarity between vectors measures semantic relatedness.
 Higher score = more similar meaning.

 ---